-There is a school of thought which suggests that cannabis strains are effectively the same.
-In reality, it is a case of sativa, and indica strains not necessarily producing the effects they are ‘supposed’ to.
+There is a school of thought that suggests that cannabis strains are effectively the same.
+In reality, it is a case of sativa and indica strains not necessarily producing the effects they are ‘supposed’ to.
 Marijuana strains are not all created equal!
 There is weed blessed with top-shelf genetics and Mary Jane that is ‘middle of the road.’

 Please note that when we say a strain is sativa or indica, it is still a ‘hybrid’ of sorts.
 As far as experts are aware, there are no marijuana plants that are 100% indica or sativa.